sampointer/lumbersexual/README.md

 Whilst `lumbersexual` will run correctly under MRI 2.3.0 the best performance at scale can be obtained by using jruby-9.0.5.0 or later under Java 7.
 Furthermore throughput is greatest and most accurate with machines with 2 cores or more.
 By default twice as many threads as cores will be used.

 A dictionary file is needed from which to generate the randomized messages.
-Under Debian-derived distributions `apt-get install ispell` is not a bad place to start.
+Under Debian-derived distributions `apt-get install wamerican` is not a bad place to start.

 ## Usage